CTF-NFHackathon-2020/nf_model/README.md

 PubMed, PubMed Central, Elsevier, and other sources (full texts when available) and we run machine reading on AWS Batch using a docker image containing several text mining systems.
-This is done using a software platform we’ve developed call INDRA (see sources at https://github.com/sorgerlab/indra and https://github.com/indralab/indra_db_docker).
+This is done using a software platform we’ve developed called INDRA (see sources at https://github.com/sorgerlab/indra and https://github.com/indralab/indra_db_docker).

 Results are stored in the INDRA Database, a PostGres DB hosted on AWS RDS.
 The